LeoGr777/clean-air-pipeline/.github/README.md

 ## Components & Architecture

 This pipeline is designed to be modular.
 The core consists of Python scripts running in a Docker environment.
-The reference implementation shown here uses a combined approach of AWS S3 as a data lake and Snowflake as a data warehouse.
+The reference implementation shown here uses AWS S3 as storage and Snowflake as a data warehouse.

 ### Core Prerequisites (Minimal Setup)
 * **AWS Account**